-Bayern Munich v RB Leipzig
+Bayern edge Leipzig to go nine clear

 Post update

-Attempt missed.
-Corentin Tolisso (FC Bayern München) right footed shot from outside the box is close, but misses to the left.
-Assisted by Robert Lewandowski.
+Attempt saved.
+Leroy Sané (FC Bayern München) left footed shot from outside the box is saved in the top centre of the goal.
+Assisted by Benjamin Pavard.

+Leroy Sané (FC Bayern München) wins a free kick on the left wing.

 Substitution